-Practitioners, students, staff, and administrators should all make use of AAPC not to miss anything of grave importance.
-We derive some of the data from them to reach the goal of authenticity and transparency in our content.
+Practitioners, students, staff, and administrators should all use AAPC not to miss anything of grave importance.
+We derive some of the data from them to reach authenticity and transparency in our content.

-The generic term under which medical billing compliance falls in is healthcare compliance.
+The generic term under which medical billing compliance falls is healthcare compliance.
 Practitioners must follow these rules to avoid coming under the government’s scrutiny.
-Whether it is COVID-19 health emergency or not, practices are under obligation to observe medical coding regulations; follow federal and state laws for claim submission; translate provisions of the HIPAA law into action; and, understand Occupational Safety and Health Administration rulebook.
+Whether it is a COVID-19 health emergency or not, practices are under obligation to observe medical coding regulations; follow federal and state laws for claim submission; translate provisions of the HIPAA law into action, and understand Occupational Safety and Health Administration rulebook.

 Healthcare Technology is at the Heart of It

 United States Office of the Inspector General (OIG) governs medical billing standards, and they do not change while COVID-19 continues to spread.
-The good news for clinicians is the announcement of COVID-19 diagnostic and treatment codes using which could be a COVID game changer for physicians.
+The good news for clinicians is the announcement of COVID-19 diagnostic and treatment codes using a COVID game changer for physicians.